Fkaragu/QuizBoard/README.md

 * Requires a Web browser
 * May require the user to have a github account to access it

-## Behaviour Driven Development
+## Behavior Driven Development BDD
-BDD is more documenting the behaviour of the program before starting to write code.
-For Quiz Board program below are specification.

-### Specification
+### Who is the target User?
+* Students who have studied Javascript.

+### Front-end/User Interface Logic Objectives
+* Read and understand keenly each and every question.
+* Select the appropriate choice that you have decided.
+* Review the answers only after doing an evaluation on yourself.
+* Display answers per question.

 ## Known Bugs
+Nil at the moment.

 ## Technologies Used
+I have used HTML, CSS, JavaScript and Jquery to develop the Quiz Board program.
+This was typed using Atom text-editor

 ## Support and contact details
 In case of any problems reach me through my email:fkaragu@gmail.com